jirvingphd/online-ds-pt-1007109-text-classification-finding-trump/READMEold.md

-# Text Classification Lab v2 - Finding Trump
+# Text Classification - Lab

-- online-ds-pt-100719
-- 05/15/20

-- This is a modified version of https://github.com/learn-co-students/dsc-text-classification-lab-online-ds-pt-100719

 ## Introduction

-In this lab, we'll use everything we've learned so far to build a model that can classify a text document as one of two possible classes.
+In this lab, we'll use everything we've learned so far to build a model that can classify a text document as one of many possible classes!

 ## Objectives